Student Handbook

 Dropping Off Students At School

-Please wait until after 9:05 a.m. to drop off your student.
-Pull forward to the while line, when pulling up to the curb.
+Please wait until 9:10 a.m. to drop off your student.
+Pull forward to the white line, when pulling up to the curb.
 Do not leave your vehicle unattended.
 If you need to enter the school, please use the parking area.
 Please be very cautious pulling away from the curb.
-Wednesday drop off on late arrival Wednesdays is 10:05 a.m.
+Wednesday drop off on late arrival Wednesdays is 10:10 a.m.

 Picking Up Students From School

-If there is a change in your students normal routine, either bus, walking, or parent pickup, an email must be sent to the Mill Pond Office by 2:30 p.m.
-Please email mp_attendance@ycs.wednet.edu with changes.
-Verbal directions to your child cannot be accepted as a change.
-When picking up students early, please come to the office, and your student will meet you there.
-If someone other than a parent is picking up the student, be sure you send written authorization indicating that.
-To ensure the safety of our students, all students who are picked up from school must be signed out in the log book in the office when checked out during the day.
-When picking up students after school, parents are to meet students and sign them out in the gym.
+To ensure the safety of our students, all students who are picked up from school during the day must be signed out in the log book in the vestibule.
+When picking up students early, once your student has been signed out, we will call them down.
+If someone other than a parent is picking up the student, be sure you send written authorization or email the office indicating that.
 Please do not ask your student to meet you in the parking lot.
 As school attendance is important and early pick-ups are disruptive to the educational process; we encourage parents to wait until school is dismissed before picking up their child.

 End of Day Procedures